 Lets start with fruit

-I recommend you giving Fido only small amounts of fruit, (less than 5%) as dogs usually eat only small amounts of fruit in nature.
+I recommend that you give Fido only small amounts of fruit, (less than 5%) as dogs usually eat only small amounts of fruit in nature.

 - Feed fruit at least 1 hour before feeding meat or other proteins and a minimum of 3 hours after a protein meal.